-SmartMeasurement™ has a number successful flow measurement applications in the power generation industries.
+SmartMeasurement™ has a number of successful flow measurement applications in the power generation industries.
 Our ALSONIC-DSP family of non-intrusive ultrasonic flowmeters has been used for flow rate measurement of non-conductive plant feed water while the portable ALSONIC-DSPPL ultrasonic flowmeters have been used for maintenance spot checking applications.
 SmartMeasurement™’s ALMAGWP electromagnetic flow meters are used in cooling water, heat exchangers and plant water intake systems.
 The ATMF series thermal mass flow meters are used to measure combustion air to boilers, stack gas monitoring for pollution control requirements, and natural gas and biogas measurement in plant wastewater applications.
 The ALVT vortex flow meter family is used to measure steam and vapors throughout the power plants.
 SmartMeasurement™ provides a one-stop shop for all flow metering requirements in the utility power generation industries.

 Pulverized coal-fired boilers

 The measurement and control of mill air flow in coal-fired boilers for optimum performance of pulverize is measured with the SmartMeasurement™ ATMF air mass flow meters.
 The no moving parts design prevents highly corrosive fly ash from clogging or fouling the flow meter.
 Measurement of air flow is important in controlling mill slugging, feeder runback and coal spillage.
 Coal fired boiler’s efficiency can be maximized by measuring and controlling steam flow with the SmartMeasurement™ ALVT vortex flow meters, boiler exhaust (flue gases) with either the ALVT vortex flow meters or ATMF gas mass flow meters.
 To minimizing emissions and maximizing fuel response to the furnace, the ATMF gas mass flow meters with its wide turn-down and high temperature sensors.
-Learn more information for coriolis flowmeters

 Advantages: